slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 $ mssql -u <sql server username> -p <sql server password>
 ```

-Azure Data Studio is used to access and query the data.
-To connect to a SQL Server using Azure Data Studio, review this [tutorial](https://www.sqlshack.com/sql-server-data-import-using-azure-data-studio/).
+SQL Server is [connected](https://www.sqlshack.com/sql-server-data-import-using-azure-data-studio/) to Azure Data Studio, where we can access and query the data.

 Attached is a screenshot to modify the columns before importing the data: